 Additionally, they do not have a resource limit and may own multiple properties, vehicles, etc. They will also be eligible for Medicare.

 Often, a complication that can occur with this type of claim is that a person’s work credits have expired and they have not filed for disability until several years later.
 In this case, a person must prove that they became disabled prior to those work credits expiring.
 Our attorneys are experienced at handling this complication and can advise you on how to continue your case.

-At Lanier Law Group, P.A., our attorneys have helped hundreds of people successfully get their SSDI benefits.
+At Lanier Law Group, P.A., we have helped hundreds of people successfully get their SSDI benefits.
 Additionally, in some cases, a person’s dependents may also qualify for benefits on that person’s record.
 Ask our attorneys more about dependent benefits.

 If you are suffering from a serious disability preventing you from returning to work, let us help you understand your options.
 Social Security Disability is one way of maintaining financial stability when you have been left unable to work, but filing for this type of benefit often proves to be a complex process.
 If you still have questions about the SSD process or you want to retain a legal professional to assist you in filing for these benefits, call us today.
 We at Lanier Law Group, P.A. are here to answer your questions and provide you with trustworthy legal support and counsel at every turn.
-To schedule a free initial consultation with one of our skilled attorneys, call us at 855-234-7619 or contact us online.
+Call now to schedule a free initial consultation with one of our skilled attorneys.